Cirkit Designer Logo

 • Flyback Diode: Always use a flyback diode to protect the circuit from voltage spikes.

-• Mechanical Load: Ensure the solenoid's force and stroke length are suitable for the intended application.
+• Mechanical Load: Ensure the solenoid's force and stroke length are suitable for your application.

 Troubleshooting and FAQs